-London Prince Edward Theatre Seating Plan – seating includes Stalls, Dress Circle and Grand Circle.
-NOTE: Seating Plans may vary from one production to another and these changes may not be shown.
+London Prince Edward Theatre Seating Plan – seating includes Stalls, Dress Circle, and Grand Circle.
+NOTE: The live seating plan is used when booking tickets (and before payment) and may vary from the seating plan displayed below.

 Prince Edward Theatre